openstack-archive/fuel-library/docs/pages/0080-known-issues.rst

     * Check its ``/etc/mysql/conf.d/wsrep.cnf`` file.

       * The ``wsrep_cluster_address="gcomm://node1,node2"`` variable should include the name or IP address of already started primary node.
 Otherwise, this node will definitely fail to start.
-      In case of OpenStack deployed by FUEL manifests with default settings (2 controllers), this parameter should look like
+        In case of OpenStack deployed by Fuel manifests with default settings (2 controllers), this parameter should look like

     ``wsrep_cluster_address="gcomm://fuel-01:4567,fuel-02:4567"``